 Effective marketing writing (in general)

-Marketing is communication, and all communication is contextual, co-created, and bi-directional.
-There are too many marketing best practices for me or anyone else to summarize in a single post, but the happy news is that all those channel-specific content rules can be found and learned quickly with a few hours of Google searching.
+Marketing is communication broadly writ, and all communication is contextual, co-created, and bi-directional.
+Each marketing channel is a specific context with its own forms and endlessly updated expectations.
+Happily, those channel-specific rules can be found and learned quickly with a few hours of Google searching.
 (Depending on your needs, Copyblogger, Codeless, and SethGodin.com are all good places to start.)

-Once they learn the basics, marketers can struggle early in their careers with concision—finding the beating heart of their argument, killing their darlings, knowing that fewer words are the soul of wit and that redundancy is death.
+All newbie marketers struggle with concision—finding the beating heart of their argument, killing their darlings, knowing that fewer words are the soul of wit and that redundancy is death.
 The general “effective business writing” resources above can help with that.

-The next struggle a marketer often faces is to ground each communication in a unique real or imagined interaction.
-To illustrate with a personal anecdote: A few years ago, I decided to sing “On the Street Where You Live” in a master class.
-The song was a challenge for me, and I was eager to do it justice, but in the end my performance was emotionally inert because I was focusing so much on vocal technique that I lost track of basic things like: Who am I?
+The next challenge a marketer often faces is to ground each communication in a unique human interaction, either real or imagined.
+I’ll illustrate this with a quick personal anecdote: Several years ago, I decided to sing “On the Street Where You Live” in a group performance class.
+The song was a technical stretch for me, and I was eager to do it justice, but in the end my performance was emotionally inert because I was focusing so much on vocal technique that I lost track of basic things like: Who am I?
 Where am I?
 What do I want?
 Who am I talking to?
 What do they want?
 How are their emotions and expectations changing while I sing?
 How far away from me are they, physically, and what does that distance (implicitly) communicate?
-Singing is my own personal humility-gym for keeping me aware of these kinds of questions, and it makes me a better writer.
-Inattention to “placement” questions leads to writing that’s canned—that isn’t succinct, specific, or generous.
+Why am I singing in the first place?
+What just happened, and what will happen next?
+Singing is my own humility-gym for keeping me aware of these kinds of “placement” questions, and it makes me a better writer.
+Inattention to “placement” leads to writing that’s canned—that, in David Rock’s terms, isn’t succinct, specific, or generous.

-The next struggle I often see marketers tackle is authenticity.
+Editing and clear intention won’t by themselves produce authenticity, which is the next challenge I often see growing marketers face.
 When communication is effective, when there’s a real communion, there are two parties involved: a Self and an Other (or what Martin Buber called an “I” and a “Thou”).
 When we brainlessly match the formal, aesthetic expectations for a “press release” or “brand tagline” or “promotional video,” we aren’t talking to an Other, we are talking to the Jacques Lacan called “the big Other.”
 Readers or viewers may discern and appreciate that the communication is “right” at some level, but they won’t actually be moved or convinced.
 Mark Fisher explains:

 “Here, Žižek’s elaboration of Lacan’s concept of the ‘big Other’ is crucial.
 The big Other is the collective fiction, the symbolic structure, presupposed by any social field.
 The big Other can never be encountered in itself; instead, we only ever confront its stand-ins.
 These representatives are by no means always leaders.
 In the example of the White Sea Canal above, for instance, it wasn’t Stalin himself who was the representative of the big Other so much as the Soviet and foreign writers who had to be persuaded of the glories of the project.
 One important dimension of the big Other is that it does not know everything.
 It is this constitutive ignorance of the big Other that allows public relations to function.
 Indeed, the big Other could be defined as the consumer of PR and propaganda, the virtual figure which is required to believe even when no individual can.
 To use one of Žižek’s examples: who was it, for instance, who didn’t know that Really Existing Socialism (RES) was shabby and corrupt?
 Not any of the people, who were all too aware of its shortcomings; nor any of the government administrators, who couldn’t but know.
 No, it was the big Other who was the one deemed not to know – who wasn’t allowed to know – the quotidian reality of RES.”
 (Capitalist Realism)

-A final skill level I look for in marketers is the ability to write using different voices.
+A final skill achievement for marketers, which they can either bring as an innate talent or shine as a developed talent, is the ability to write using different voices.
 To be heard in today’s mediasphere, every organization must maintain a consistent content personality that supports a singular and memorable brand.
-Being able to take on different prose personalities is a learnable skill, but many marketing gurus don’t teach it or even model it, because their own marketing depends on the fierce maintenance of a singular voice.
-Seth Godin always sounds like Seth Godin, for example, and Venkat Rao always sounds like Venkat Rao.
-Advanced writers can put their own preferred style aside and discern what will serve for each unique organization.
-In the meantime, the Mailchimp content style guide is a good example of what a complete voice and tone guideline document can look like.
+Being a ventriloquist for different prose personalities is a learnable skill, but many marketing gurus don’t teach it, and they certainly don’t model it because their own marketing depends on the fierce maintenance of a singular voice.
+Seth Godin always sounds like Seth Godin; Venkat Rao always sounds like Venkat Rao.
+Attuned writers can put their own familiar, personal voice aside and diagnose what will serve for each unique organization.
+A specific brand personality, once defined, can be formalized and taught: the Mailchimp content style guide is a perennial good example of what a complete voice and tone guideline document can look like.

 Effective business writing (narratives)